Frédéric Lachèvre

-Frédéric Lachèvre (1855, Paris – 1943, ibid) was a 20th-century French bibliographer, erudit and literary critic, specialist of libertinage in the XVIIth.
+Frédéric Lachèvre (January 24, 1855, Paris – October 24, 1943) was a French bibliographer, erudit and literary critic, specialist in libertinage in the 17th century.

 Biography

 A Parisian of old Norman stock, Frédéric Lachèvre was a bibliophile who was brought by his passion for books to be interested in forgotten and neglected people of the reign of Louis XIII during the 17th century, people of whom he became the historian.

-After he began working at the Crédit lyonnais, he was appointed director of the "Compagnie nouvelle du chemin de fer d'Arles à Saint-Louis-du-Rhône" but withdrew from business aged 45 in order to entirely indulge in his passion for literature.
+After he began working at the Crédit lyonnais, he was appointed director of the Compagnie nouvelle du chemin de fer d'Arles à Saint-Louis-du-Rhône but withdrew from business at age 45 in order to entirely indulge in his passion for literature.

-He is the author of a voluminous study on libertisnism in the seventeenth century, of collections of poetry of the XVIth and XVIIth and bibliographies.
+He was the author of a voluminous study on libertinism in the seventeenth century, collections of poetry of the 16th and 17th centuries, and bibliographies.
 Among others, he edited Angot de l'Éperonnière, Courval-Sonnet, Cyrano de Bergerac, Corneille-Blessebois, Claude Le Petit, Vallée Des Barreaux, Théophile de Viau, Estienne Durand, Boileau, Gabriel de Foigny, Jean Dehénault, Claude de Chauvigny de Blot, Étienne Martin de Pinchesne, Hercule de Lacger, Roger de Collerye, Saint-Pavin, Héliette de Vivonne, Isaac Du Ryer, Claude de Chaulne, Ch. de Besançon, Condé, Hotman, Carpentier de Marigny, Patris, le Chevalier de Rivière.